justinkimchi1/DigitalOceanTutorial/README.md

 ```
 doctl compute image list --public | grep "Arch"
 ```

+`doctl compute image list` lists images on your account

+`--public` filters images to only include public images

+`| grep "Arch"` filters the output and returns lines that contain "Arch"

 ![Arch Linux Image ID](Images/findingyourarchlinuxid.jpg)
 > It should look something like this.
 Save the ID as we are going to be using it when creating the droplet